Gaspard--/Kontext_kompiler/KontextQuickWorkingSpec.md

 A type is the underlying data, the reality.

-A property is an aditional tag that can be obtained by a variable through [promotion](#b-Promotion) .
+A property is an aditional tag that can be obtained by a variable through [promotion](#b-promotion).

 ### b) Promotion